 I recommend that those considering Microsoft Dynamics CRM conduct an ROI exercise to determine scalability and complex business needs because it is indeed a fantastic tool, especially if Microsoft can provide a better commercial model, which can significantly impact cost-effectiveness.

-The customer support for LeadSquared is pretty good.
+Customer support for LeadSquared is responsive and helpful.

 I would rate customer support as ten out of ten.